marcingardas/microfrontend-architecture/README.md

 - Separate development

 ## Drawbacks of this architecture
-- Lower performance: packages used in multiple modules are loaded multiple times (once for each module)
+- Shared packed version restrictions: only a single version of package can be shared between modules
-- Package conflicts: different package versions in different modules can conflict and cause unexpected behaviour
+- Non-shared package conflicts: different package versions in different modules can conflict and cause unexpected behaviour

-## An alternative to address drawbacks
+## An alternative architecture
-An alternative way of architecturing the application is to import the packages into the container and compile the application into a single bundle.
-The drawbacks of this are:
+An alternative way of architecturing the application (demonstrated in `container-alternative` package) is to import the module packages into the container and compile the application into a single bundle.
+This has drawbacks:
 - No separate deployments
 - No separate development (slower development)
-- All modules will have to use a single version of frameworks/libraries (there will be no conflicts though)